How to register a death

 When someone dies there is often much to do and very little help to guide you in the right direction.
 We hope our step-by-step list helps:

-• If you have the Medical Card and the Birth Certificate of the person who has died this will help the registrar, but is not essential if you cannot find it.
-You’ll be asked to give the following information to the registrars to register the death:
+• If you have the Medical Card and the Birth Certificate of the person who has died this will help the registrar, but is this is not essential.

 Once you have registered the death, the registrar will issue you:

-• A form for the Department of Works & Pensions (also known as the white form) is used to cancel any pensions or state benefits the person who has died was in receipt of.
+• A form for the Department of Works & Pensions (also known as the white form), which is used to cancel any pensions or state benefits of the deceased.